-- 2) Latin American history, culture, and religion - 2) Datin American Instory, culture, and religio - 3) Religion in the Americas
+- 2) Latin American history, culture, and religion - 3) Religion in the Americas

 4) A fourth exam in another area, defined as a teaching field, such as Indigenous Religions; Islam; Hinduism; and Religion and Nature; or Sociology, Anthropology, or Philosophy of Religion, among others.
 This exam is to be determined in consultation with the student's advisory committee.